-The idea behind the program comes from EU’s own experience with the European Capitals of Culture (ECOC) initiative, that celebrates the rich diversity of cultures in Europe and the common features they share.
+The idea behind the program comes from EU’s own experience with the European Capitals of Culture (ECOC) initiative, which celebrates the rich diversity of cultures in Europe and the common features they share.
 Since 1985, the initiative has focused on smaller cities and towns in the European Union and sought to promote cultural exchange, as well as improve culture as a resource for inclusion, civic participation, and intercultural dialogue.

 EU4Culture is a program created in a collaboration between the Goethe-Institute as lead partner, Danish Cultural Institute, Czech Centers, and the Institut Français in Georgia.
 The program began on January 1, 2021, and ends on December 31, 2024, with a total budget of €7.85 million.